Behavioural Insight Brief: Ethics of Applying Behavioural Sciences to Policy

 What are the policy’s effects on behavioural biases?
 (Manipulation): People are filled with biases when making decisions.
 Does the policy work to de-bias individuals or enhance their biases?
 Policies that put individuals in the best position to think through decisions with an unbiased perspective are more ethical than those that increase or take advantage of biases to achieve outcomes.

 What are the policy’s effects on the accessibility and relevance of information?
 (Manipulation & Transparency): Individuals cannot make informed decisions without relevant information.
 Providing individuals relevant information upfront allows them to weigh their options and choices deliberatively.
 Conversely, providing unnecessary information can complicate decisions, overloading individuals with facts and subjecting them to choice anxiety.
 How information is structured and its effects on how decisions are made define whether an intervention is more or less ethical.

 Does the behavioural intervention operate transparently or limit countering information?
 (Transparency): While some argue transparency reduces the effectiveness of behavioural interventions, transparency is essential to ensuring ethical practices are in place from the get-go.
 If a project has the potential to raise questions if placed under public scrutiny, it would be best to rethink its design.

 An ethical framework for behavioural sciences projects has yet to be developed for the Government of Canada.

-A potential frame of reference can be Health Canada’s Research Ethics Board, as it clearly lays the requirements for consent and confidentiality, two key components for experimentation.
+A potential frame of reference can be Health Canada’s Research Ethics Board(link is external), as it clearly lays the requirements for consent and confidentiality, two key components for experimentation.

 This BI in Brief is based on Blake Chapman’s paper “Ethical Considerations in the Use of Behavioural Insights in Public Policy” ( Doctor of Juridical Science Faculty of Law, University of Toronto).